 Presented by Greg Kerekes

 Follow the lives of the Western Burrowing Owls living in the Concrete Jungle of Silicon Valley.
 Only 36 pairs of owls remain in our county and they are projected to be extirpated, locally extinct, within the next couple of decades.
 This presentation or hike will focus on the ecology of the burrowing owl and the groups in the South Bay that are working to preserve this threatened species.

 -Citizen Science, You make the Difference!-

 Presented by Greg Kerekes & The Fox Guy

 Discover how you can do your part to make a difference in the success of wildlife in Silicon Valley.
 This presentation or guided hike will focus on tools, apps, and methods the citizen scientists of UWRP use to help urban wildlife.
-For example, UWRP uses GPS tagged photos and video with Google Maps/Earth to identify the location of flora and fauna, or to report road kill hotspots within wildlife corridors.
+For example, UWRP uses GPS tagged photos and videos with Google Maps/Earth to identify the location of flora and fauna or to report roadkill hotspots within wildlife corridors.
 Also learn simple scientific methods on habitat surveying and reporting to wildlife agencies, property owners, and the public.